Timutei/ITAnthropologists/content/about.md

 Why the name ITAnthropologists ?

-Apart from the need to apologise for the impact of IT on humanity, I believe that people are an essential component of any solution path that is often overlooked
+Apart from the need to apologise for the impact of IT on humanity (ITApologist), I believe that people are an essential component of any solution path that is often overlooked

 Technology can only do so much.
 It's an enabler.
 How it is used and misused is down to the humans involved.

-IT also suffers awful communication mismatches with folk struggling to comprehend the (often multi-million) decisions forced upon them.

-So I will try and raise a smile while observing some of my journy's learnings.
+(Linking in Anthro)

+I've long been a blog/social media sceptic, so this will be a work in progress.

 Hope you enjoy.
 Tim